ppy/osu-wiki/wiki/Tournaments/GNV/5/en.md

 ## Qualifiers

-- More detailed Qualifier results can be accessed via the [Mastersheet](https://www.gulanova.top/tournaments/gulanocup-lima/sheet)
+- Detailed information on the standings of the Qualifier stage can be found in [the master spreadsheet](https://www.gulanova.top/tournaments/gulanocup-lima/sheet)
 - Average rank was determined by `Σ(Stage Rank * Stage Weight)` with each stage weights as follows:

 | | **Stage 1 (SV)** | **Stage 2 (RC1)** | **Stage 3 (RC2)** | **Stage 4 (LN1)** | **Stage 5 (LN2)** | **Stage 6 (HB)** |